rohanjos486/ttsky-verilog-loopers/README.md

 ---

 ## 📌 Project Overview
-The Logic Loopers DSP Core is a fully verified, tapeout-ready digital signal processing block designed for the **Skywater 130nm ASIC node** via the Tiny Tapeout platform.
+This DSP Core is a fully verified, tapeout-ready digital signal processing block designed for the **Skywater 130nm ASIC node** via the Tiny Tapeout platform.

 It processes continuous 8-bit streaming data and features a configurable datapath supporting both **Finite Impulse Response (FIR)** and **Infinite Impulse Response (IIR)** topologies.